CLOSE X

 Time marches on though and there have been several interesting issues this year.
 The backlogs in respect of VAT registration appear to be improving which is a positive and that has been expanded upon in this newsletter.

 The general election is less than 18 months away and for once VAT has raised its head in the form of the Labour Party’s plan to scrap tuition fees for private schools.
-I have been contacted by a number of journalists asking for my opinion on whether the change is likely to happen, what law needs to be amended and other ramifications.
+I have been contacted by several journalists asking for my opinion on whether the change is likely to happen, what law needs to be amended and other ramifications.
 It is too big a subject to cover in an update and I am currently drafting a separate article discussing the change.
-In short though the VAT legislation will need to be amended quite a lot, and the education exemption is broad; many schools could come under the exemption under different sections, and withdrawing all will have wide ranging consequences!
+In short, though the VAT legislation will need to be amended quite a lot, and the education exemption is broad; many schools could come under the exemption under different sections, and withdrawing all will have wide-ranging consequences!
 A very interesting subject!

 Contents: